 Initial consultations typically occur as walk-in appointments.
 Regular hours are offered Monday through Friday, 9:00 a.m. - 5:00 p.m. at Oakley Hall Room 210.
 After hours are offered Monday through Friday, 5:00 p.m. - 8:00 p.m. and Saturday and Sunday, 10:00 a.m. - 3:00 p.m.
 To access on campus counseling services during after hours, please visit the Hocking College Police Department.

 The Counseling Center will do its best to see each student who comes during these times.
 However on days when there is an unusually high demand, there is a possibility that a student may be asked to return to the next day's walk-in or schedule an appointment.
-For more information about the Counseling Center or to schedule an appointment please call 740.753.7040.
-Messages will be returned within 24 business hours.
+For more information about the Counseling Center call 740.753.6564.
+To schedule an appointment please call 740.656.0065.
+This number is for scheduling appointments only.
+Messages will be returned within 24 business hours, during operating hours.

 The Counseling Center offers brief individual therapy to students for a variety of personal concerns.
 Most students who are able to meet their goals quickly are seen for one or two sessions.
 Many students find that the initial meeting itself is all they need to explore and clarify their feelings and options.
 For students requesting more intensive treatment and diagnostic assessment, a individualized service plan will be developed in collaboration with the student to better address their needs.